Can interdental brushes damage gums?

 Interdental brushes are perfectly safe when used according to manufacturer’s instructions.
-According to the British Dental Association, cleaning between your teeth is very important, and it recommends using interdental brushes or floss to do this.
+Cleaning between your teeth is very important, and it’s recommended to use interdental brushes or floss to do this.

 When used correctly, interdental brushes can help to prevent gum disease, inflammation, bad breath and other dental problems by removing food particles and plaque from around teeth, cavities and fillings.